andrepd/posit-rust/README.md

 ## Performance

-In terms of performance, you can expect for example, as a *very rough estimate*, 70 to 350 Mops/s depending on the operation (corresponding to about a 4–20× slowdown relative to native hw FPU operations) on an 11th gen Intel x86 core at 3.80GHz.
+In terms of performance, you can expect for example, as a *very rough estimate*, 80 to 120 Mops/s for basic arithmetic operations (corresponding to about an 8–15× slowdown relative to native hw FPU operations) on an 11th gen Intel x86 core at 3.80GHz.

 ![Benchmark results for a addition, multiplication, and division, comparing this library, cerlane-softposit, and berkeley-softfloat.](perf.svg)